rchindris/habit_tracker/README.md

 A command-line habit tracking application that helps you build and maintain good habits by tracking their completion over time.

-## Introduction

-This Habit Tracker is a Python-based CLI application that allows you to manage and track your habits.
-Whether you're trying to build a daily exercise routine, weekly reading goals, or monthly check-ins, this application helps you stay accountable and monitor your progress.

-The application uses SQLite for persistent storage, ensuring your habit data is safely stored and easily accessible.
-It features a clean command-line interface built with Click and Rich libraries for a great user experience.

 ## Features

 - **Habit Management**